ashleysommer/pynecktie/docs/pynecktie/middleware.md

 app.add_task(notify_server_started_after_five_seconds())
 ```

-Sanic will attempt to automatically inject the app, passing it as an argument to the task:
+Necktie will attempt to automatically inject the app, passing it as an argument to the task:

 ```python
 async def notify_server_started_after_five_seconds(app):